Rhoopes25/startup/README.md

 - __WebSocket Data__ - Send daily motivational messages to all logged-in users in real-time.
 A user logs in, and a real-time notification appears

-- __IP Stack__ -  gather information about users' locations based on their IP addresses
+- __Quote API__ -  The API provides a random quote or a curated selection based on topics like mindfulness, motivation, or wellness.